SteveCaruso/grid/classes/user-experience-design.md

     - “About Face: The Essentials of Interaction Design” by Alan Cooper et al. (latest edition)
 - **B.** Open Educational Resources (OER)

-(Please Note: The course outline is intended only as a guide to course content and resources.
-Do not purchase textbooks based on this outline.
-The RVCC Bookstore is the sole resource for the most up-to-date information about textbooks.)

 ## IX.
 Resources
 - **A.** Computer lab with overhead projection
 - **A.** Modern web browser software (Chrome)